percona/xtradb-cluster-tutorial/README_AWS.md

-# Percona XtraDB Cluster Tutorial AWS Setup
+# Percona XtraDB Cluster Tutorial - AWS

 You can skip this if you aren't planning on using AWS.